HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 Ultimately, I think it is fair to say that foxes can cause problems

-for people, although one wonders how much is actually fox-mediated and
+for people, although it remains unclear how much is actually fox-mediated and

-how much is assumed to be foxes (or, perhaps, vice versa).
+how much is assumed to be foxes.
 In order to

 resolve the problem, we need to employ a common sense approach.
 Remove